sachiniyer/blog/content/posts/post1.md

 ---
-title: "Deploying and starting this blog"
+title: "Deploying and Starting this Blog"
 date: 2023-04-02T02:30:50-04:00
 draft: false
 ---

-# Why do a Blog?
+# Why Do a Blog?

 To write down a history of my thoughts about computer science, and create reference articles about topics I am knowledgeable enough in (at that moment) to write something meaningful about.
 My goal is only post about things that I will find useful for future me (and which therefore may be useful to you).